Requirements & Credit Information

 Ninth Grade Program

 As you use this information, keep in mind not just the first year of your involvement at Hanover High School but also future years.
 In order to help you do this, we are asking you to project ahead so that you may see, at least in part, how your four-year educational program will look.
 Do not attempt to do this task alone.
-Rather, discuss courses with your parents and with older brothers and sisters or friends who have attended Hanover High School; if you are entering ninth grade from the Richmond School, teachers there can help you.
+Rather, discuss courses with your parents and with older siblings or friends who have attended Hanover High School; if you are entering ninth grade from the Richmond School, teachers there can help you.
 The more information you can obtain from knowledgeable people, the better program you will be able to develop.

 Even though Hanover High School offers a wide variety of choices for students, we believe that it is important for a student to gain a wide range of knowledge about the teaching staff, the various departments and their offerings, the several resource centers in the school and how they are to be used.
 Therefore, most ninth graders are scheduled into a structured program.
 You will note below that in your ninth-grade year you have a rather limited number of choices.
 These choices are structured so that next year, when you move into the elective program, you will have a base of knowledge about the resources in the school.
 View your ninth grade year here at HHS as an exploratory year—a year to develop criteria for making wise choices.